What Are Pulmonary Function Tests (PFTs)?

-- Your doctor might order this test to see how a disease such as COPD or asthma is affecting your lung function.
-The test results may show that your treatment needs to change.
+- Your doctor might order this test to see how a disease such as COPD or asthma affects your lungs.
+The test may show that your treatment needs to change.

-- It can also help determine whether your airways have narrowed.
+- It can show if your airways have narrowed.
 If so, the test may help your doctor decide whether lung medications called bronchodilators could help you.
-Bronchodilators help open up airways.
+Bronchodilators open airways.

-- It can help your doctor figure out how well you’d do if you had to have surgery.
+- It can help your doctor figure out how well you’d do if you needed surgery.

 The test is painless and takes about 15 minutes.
 During plethysmography, you sit in a clear plastic box.
-You wear a nose clip and breathe through your mouth, in and out of a special mouthpiece.
+You wear a nose clip and breathe through your mouth through a special mouthpiece.

 A lung diffusion capacity test measures how well oxygen moves from your lungs into your blood.